Property Appraisals: Can You Negotiate When It's Too High, or Low?

 In Closing

 That's my professional opinion.
-It's best to speak with your realtor and financial team to decide what's best for your situation.
+It's best to speak with your agent and financial team to decide what's best for your situation.

 Bridget Townsend